 It’s Wednesday at the new job.
 The paperwork is done, I got a few minutes before lunch and the second part of my day… when I start doing what I was hired to do.
 What I want to do.

 The last couple of weeks have been filled with personal and professional efforts.
 As of late, I’ve invested my writing on a new publisher, as Cruentus Libri is taking a break for a while.
-It sucks, but I gave up on doing the sci-fi stories for a short while as I focus on expanding my ‘writing resume’.
+It sucks, but I gave up on doing the sci-fi stories for a bit as I focus on expanding my “writing resume.”
 The fact is, it’s easier.
 The little guys feel like they have a better idea of what they want, and often their reduced pay means less competition.

 I once got a lesson in the nature of writing competition.
-I was living in Arlington, Virginia, and one morning, I get on the bus to work.
-Along the way, I start talking to a girl in the back and she tells me she’s into writing.
+I was living in Arlington, Virginia, and one morning, I boarded the bus to work.
+Along the way, I started talking to a girl and she told me she’s into writing.
 That was when I mentioned the Black Library submission windows.
 She got excited, wanting to participate.

 Despite not knowing a thing about the nature or details of the 40k universe.